padarom/bevel-gear/README.md

 # Bevel Gear Generator
 Fusion 360 Bevel Gear Generator add-in.

+# THIS IS CURRENTLY A WORK IN PROGRESS.
+THIS SCRIPT DOES NOT WORK.

 ## Installation
 There's two ways to install this add-in:
 - **GitHub**: Download the Zip file of this repository and import it in Fusion 360